 Less than a month later, on September 19, the Senate convened a new session in a state of crisis.
 In the wake of the disastrous attack, President Madison arranged for Congress to meet temporarily in the city’s only available building, Blodgett's Hotel, which housed the Patent Office.
 As senators gathered in their hastily fitted legislative chamber, they sought answers to many questions: Should the government remain in Washington?
 Should the blackened and blistered Capitol be rebuilt?
 And perhaps most importantly, how could such an invasion have taken place?
 While Congress pondered such questions, workers began rebuilding the Capitol.
 Senators returned to their chamber four years later, but it would take another decade for the Capitol finally to be completed.

 The war ended in 1815 with ratification of the Treaty of Ghent.
 Neither nation achieved its objectives.
-In fact, the treaty mostly restored pre-war status, but U.S.-Britain relations did enter a period of stability.
+In fact, the treaty addressed few of the United States' concerns, but U.S.-Britain relations did enter a period of stability.

 What did the Senate gain from the war?
 It got a valuable book collection, purchased from Thomas Jefferson to replace the destroyed congressional library.
 Before long, a perhaps wiser Senate created its first permanent standing committees to provide the legislative expertise needed to rebuild the Capitol and to restore confidence in the nation.
 And in 1819 the Senate occupied a redesigned, enlarged, and beautifully rebuilt chamber, furnished with lovely new mahogany writing desks still in use today in the modern Senate Chamber.